hapijs/joi/README.md

 #### `array.length(limit)`

-specifies the exact number of items in the array where:
+Specifies the exact number of items in the array where:
 - `limit` - the number of array items allowed.

 ```javascript